 Do you need board members of affluence and influence?
 Yes and No.

 Daniel Kahneman, in his book, Thinking Fast and Slow writes about our two ways of thinking.
 If you are active in your community, when it comes to board members, your easy fast thinking will identify a half dozen or more people who make ideal board candidates.
-These are the usual suspects.
+These are the usual suspects most people include in their board recruitment matrix.
 Most of them are on other boards.

-Good boards require work and slow thinking.
+Recruiting good boards require work and careful, er slow, thinking.
 There are lots of people in any community who have affluence and influence who will not come to mind when you think fast.
 Perhaps they:

 Would you have chosen Lincoln to run the country during the Civil War—a man who lost multiple elections?
-Maybe not, but Lincoln had passion.
+Maybe not, but Lincoln had passion for the task at hand.
 Seek passion first.
 Then prefer affluence and influence.
-By the way, one way to recruit board members is to ask the usual suspects for help identifying people of passion.
-(Find out how –A chapter in YOU and Your Nonprofit Board discusses this.)
+By the way, one way to improve your nonprofit board recruitment process is to ask the usual suspects for help identifying people of passion.